Photography - My Top Ten Tips

 2) Turn the Camera on it's Side

-At first it feels awkward holding the camera on it's side, but it is worth getting used to.
+At first it feels awkward holding the camera on it's side, but it is worth making the effort to get used to it.
 If the shape of your subject, a person or a building, fits into an upright rectangle, you waste so much picture space if you shoot in landscape.
 You paid for all those millions of pixels, don't waste them. - go to Cropping and Framing

 One of the easiest ways to improve your photography is with careful attention to framing.
 Look into the corners of the viewfinder to see what is there.
 Do you need all that background?
 Can you get closer to your subject or zoom in? - go to Cropping and Framing